sigmaxy/maketherightcall/modules/contrib/tfa/README.md

 in the Drupal file system (for example, under modules/) and enabling on the Drupal modules page.

-TFA module does not come with any plugins of its own so refer to the project page for contributed plugins or read the section on Plugin development.

 ### Configuration

 TFA can be configured on your Drupal site at Administration - Configuration -